lingtouyangLeo/dl_prject_1/README.md

 ---

 ## Training Logs & Results
-- Training logs are stored in `logs/log.txt`.
+- Training logs are stored in `log.txt`.
-- Training loss and validation accuracy curves are available in the `results/` folder.
+- Training loss, lerning rate and validation accuracy curves are available in the main folder.

 ---